 The travel industry is one of the world’s largest and most enduring industries.
 Trends might come and go, but people will always need (and want) to travel for work and for pleasure.

 Little wonder that across all the sectors, the travel industry contributes over $7 trillion to the global economy.

 With so much money being spent, the competition in travel affiliate marketing is tough.

 Is it still worth promoting airline and travel affiliate programs?
 And if it is, how much can you actually make from the best affiliate programs in the industry?

 Read on to find out.

 The sheer number of directions you can take a travel site makes the niche particularly intriguing.

-There is the potential for enormous general travel sites that discuss how to get cheap flights or there is the potential for a site that focuses on the best places for retirees to visit in Australia, for example.
+There is the potential for enormous general travel sites that discuss how to travel and get cheap flights or there is the potential for a site that focuses on the best places for retirees to visit in Australia, for example.

 The market can be segmented by: